microsoft/vscode-docs/docs/java/java-debugging.md

 ![Java 9 Support](images/java-debugging/java9.gif)

 The default Debug Console in VS Code doesn't support inputs.
-In case your program need inputs from terminal, you can use Integrated Terminal within VS Code or external terminal to launch it.
+If your program need inputs from a terminal, you can use the Integrated Terminal (`kb(workbench.action.terminal.toggleTerminal)`) within VS Code or an external terminal to launch it.

 ![Launch in Terminal](images/java-debugging/launch-in-terminal.gif)